grafana/agent/docs/configuration-reference.md

   # collect system metrics from the host UNIX system.
   [enabled: <boolean> | default = false]

+  # Automatically collect metrics from this integration.
+If disabled,
+  # the node_exporter integration will be run but not scraped and thus not remote-written.
+Metrics for the
+  # integration will be exposed at /integrations/node_exporter/metrics and can
+  # be scraped by an external process.
+  [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]

   # How often should the metrics be collected?
 Defaults to
   # prometheus.global.scrape_interval.
   [scrape_interval: <duration> | default = <global_config.scrape_interval>]